Christian Unity

 Chapters 15, 16, and 17 of the Church Roadmap book explore the spiritual, relational, and practical dimensions of unity, emphasizing collaboration, mutual respect, and common mission.
 They invite churches to move beyond isolation toward cooperation for the sake of the Gospel and the world Christ came to save.
 Unity strengthens credibility, amplifies impact, and reflects the prayer of Christ Himself “that they may all be one.”
 This section offers both a vision and a challenge for the future of Christian witness in America.

-What did Jesus pray for on the night before He died? – A Roadmap toward Christian Unity (Episode 4 – January 28, 2026)
+What did Jesus pray for on the night before He died? – A Roadmap toward Christian Unity -Episode 4 (1-28-26)

 John 17 reveals why Christian unity is not a sentimental ideal, but a foundational command of Christ tied directly to evangelism, credibility, and the future of the Church.
 Drawing on Scripture, history, and real-world experience across Orthodox, Roman Catholic, and Protestant communities, this episode provides practical steps and challenges “Denominational Discipleship” and calls believers to become “Oneness in Christ Disciples” — living witnesses to the unity Jesus prayed for: “that they all may be one… so that the world may believe.”
 (John 17:21).
 This may not be easy to hear, but it is necessary listening.

-Christian Disunity: The Psychological and Other Reasons We Fight Against The Very Thing Jesus Prayed For (Episode 12 – March 25, 2026)
+Christian Disunity: The Psychological and Other Reasons We Fight Against The Very Thing Jesus Prayed For – Episode 12 (3-25-26)

 What if the real reason Christians are divided… isn’t theology?
 Dive deep into the hidden psychology behind denominational division and why we instinctively defend our own tradition while distancing ourselves from other Christians.
 Blending empirical research, real parish experience, and solid Christian theology, this Episode 12 reveals a hard truth: many of our divisions are not driven by doctrine, but by identity.